summii/summii.github.io/_posts/2019-06-20-an-introduction-to-fundamental-math-proof-techniques.md

 In logic, there are operations for combining or modifying statements.
 Some of these operations are 'and', 'or', 'not' and 'if..then'.

-<mark>Not</mark> If 'p' is a statement, then 'not p' is defined to be:
+<mark>NOT</mark> If 'p' is a statement, then 'not p' is defined to be:

 	* true, when p is false

 	* false, when p is true

-The statement 'not p' is called the negation of p and denoted '$\neg$ p' or '~p'
+The statement 'not p' is called the negation of p and denoted '¬p' or '~p'

+<mark>AND</mark> If 'p' and 'q' are two statements then statement 'p and q' is defined to be:

+	* true, when both p and q are both true

+	* false, when p is false or q is false or both p and q are false

+	denoted by p ^ q

+<mark>OR</mark> If 'p' and 'q' are two statements, then the statement 'p or q' is defined to be:

+	* true, when p is true or q is true or both p and q are true

+	* false, when both p and q are false

+	denoted by p ∨ q

+<mark>If...Then</mark> If 'p' and 'q' are statements, then the statement 'if p then q' is defined to be:

+	* true, when both p and q are both true or p is false

+	* false, when both p and q are both true ir p is false

+	denoted by p => q

+	If p is false, we say p => q is vacuously true.
+For example, if samosa is made up of bitter gourd and than modi is prime minister.

+The converse of p => q is true, q => p is not necessarily true.

+If amit like all IPL cricket teams then he likes mumbai indians but if amit likes csk doesn't mean he likes all the IPL team.

+<mark>If and Only If</mark> If 'p'  and 'q' are statements, the the statement 'p if and only if q' is defined to be:

+	* true, when p and q are both true or both false

+	* false, when one of p, q is true and the other is false.

+	Denoted by p <=> q, when p <=> is true, we say that p and q equivalent.